frijjoasis/ai_turbulence_methods/README.md

 ### DDPM

 The DDPM model is trainable by running `python main.py --experiment_name <name>`. `experiment_name` is the only required argument.
 All other parameters, such as dataset path, checkpoint path, number of epochs, batch size, etc., can be set in the `config.json` file.
 The parameters are explained in the file `params.py`, and can also be overridden in the command line.
-Sampling is done through running `python sample.py --experiment_name <name> --model <model> --sample_size <N>`, where `model` is the checkpoint to be loaded, and `<N>` is the desired number of samples to generate.
-Again, all other parameters can be set in the `config.json` file or overridden in the command line.

 ### VAE

 The VAE model can be trained by running `python vae-train.py --experiment_name <name>`. `experiment_name` is the only required argument.
 All other parameters, such as dataset path, checkpoint path, number of epochs, batch size, etc., can be set in the `params.json` file.
 The parameters are explained in the file `params.py`, and can also be overridden in the command line.
-Sampling is done through running `python vae-sample.py --experiment_name <name> --model <model> --sample_size <N>`, where `model` is the checkpoint to be loaded, and `<N>` is the desired number of samples to generate.
-Again, all other parameters can be set in the `params.json` file or overridden in the command line.

 ## How to - Using the trained models

 After training, the saved checkpoints can be used to generate new samples.
-This process is referred to as inference, which can be performed as explained below.
+This process is referred to as inference or sampling, which can be performed as explained below.

 ### DCGAN
 Run `python dcgan_inference_les.py` or `python dcgan_inference_piv.py` when the model has been trained on the LES or PIV data, respectively.